Noch05/whatifbandit/tests/testthat/_snaps/error_validation.md

     Caused by error in `.f()`:
     !
 Required column `month_col` is not declared in `data_cols`.
     x reason: time_unit is 'Month'

+# Throws Proper Error When Columns are Wrong Data Type

+    i In index: 1.
+    Caused by error in `.f()`:
+    !
+Required column `id_col` is the wrong data type. x Your type: complex
+    i Permissible types: numeric, logical, integer, character, factor, Date, POSIXt

+---

+    i In index: 2.
+    Caused by error in `.f()`:
+    !
+Required column `success_col` is the wrong data type. x Your type: character
+    i Permissible types: numeric, logical, integer

+---

+    i In index: 6.
+    Caused by error in `.f()`:
+    !
+Required column `success_date_col` is the wrong data type. x Your type: character
+    i Permissible types: Date, POSIXt

+---

+    i In index: 4.
+    Caused by error in `.f()`:
+    !
+Required column `date_col` is the wrong data type. x Your type: character
+    i Permissible types: Date, POSIXt

+---

+    i In index: 7.
+    Caused by error in `.f()`:
+    !
+Required column `assignment_date_col` is the wrong data type. x Your type: character
+    i Permissible types: Date, POSIXt

+---

+    i In index: 3.
+    Caused by error in `.f()`:
+    !
+Required column `condition_col` is the wrong data type. x Your type: POSIXct, POSIXt
+    i Permissible types: numeric, logical, integer, character, factor

+---

+    i In index: 5.
+    Caused by error in `.f()`:
+    !
+Required column `month_col` is the wrong data type. x Your type: complex
+    i Permissible types: numeric, integer, character, factor

 # Multiple Simulation Specific Error Checks work